Work in Malta

 Do you know the story of Atlantis?
 Well if you do, you might be interested to know that some believe that Malta is part of this beautiful lost city.

-It is also home of the Popeye's village, which was created for the Popeye movie.
-Who knows, it could be your first stop when when you make the move to work abroad in Malta.
+Malta is also home of Popeye's village, which was created for the Popeye movie.
+Who knows, it could be your first stop when you make the move to work abroad.

 Home, Sweet Home

 When looking for a place to call your own here in Malta, a place to relax in after work, we've had a quick check on the average prices of places to stay here in Malta for you:

 1 Bed Apartment (City Centre): €500-€900